ouyangqq/model_tactile_pop_response/README.md

 The  other code files are described as follow:

-simset.py ---> the setup of simulations including: the defination of sampled skin area img_to_eqstimuli.py ---> this file includes some functions of constructing EPS from image ultils.py ---> this file includes some common functions of reading data and calculate R2 value
+simset.py ---> the setup of simulations including: the defination of sampled skin area ... img_to_eqstimuli.py ---> this file includes some functions of constructing EPS from image... ultils.py ---> this file includes some common functions of reading data and calculate R2 value...

 Besides all the observed data can be found in data/txtdata